codedeviate/Build-Your-Own-Tools-In-Go/executable-inspector/README.md

 ## Installation

-Setup the project and install the required dependencies, run the following command:
+To set up the project and install the required dependencies, run the following command:

 ```bash
 make setup